olivernewth/static-blog/README.md

 ## License

 Content on this blog is my own unless otherwise stated.
 The Hugo PaperMod theme is used under its respective license.

----

-Thank you for visiting my blog repository.
-I hope you find the content insightful and thought-provoking as we explore the world of AI together.